 In 2012 Jim Bittman, Director of Program Development and a Senior Instructor for The Options Institute at CBOE, gave a presentation that outlined a 2-step strategy for trading the S&P 500 Index (SPX) using weekly options.
 The strategy is particularly attractive because Mr Bittman supplied very specific entry and exit points, back testing data, probabilities and a detailed comparison vs trading once a month using standard monthly SPX options.
-This weekly strategy was one of the primary strategies that inspired the creation of altarithm.
+This weekly strategy was one of the primary strategies that inspired the development of Alta5.

-In this article, we will discuss the results and challenges faced while manually trading the strategy Mr Bittman outlined, how altarithm has solved those challenges while increasing returns by 1.5% per week and how to set up and use the Bittman algorithm for yourself.
+In this article, we will discuss the results and challenges faced while manually trading the strategy Mr Bittman outlined, how Alta5 has solved those challenges while increasing returns by 1.5% per week and how to set up and use the Bittman algorithm for yourself.

 For those experienced with options trading, below is a high level overview of how the strategy works.
 It is non-directional and involves selling either a Bull Put or Bear Call credit spread each week after the SPX moves a calculated amount in either direction.